robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 This is a theoretical example about how to challenge the "dogmatic" way of creating a nuclear bomb that can allow U-235 enriched at 60% working as it would have been enriched as 88%.
 Which is not the 95-98% grade needed to squeeze the most of the juice from an Uranium nuclear bomb but an impressive step forward leveraging the maximum concentration allowed by IAEA under the NPT treaty.

-That's all folks about why we should not underestimate Iran did not buy the cease-fire for giving US/Israel more time to better prepare the next war, but they bought time for their own nuclear weapon construction?
+That's all folks about why we should not underestimate Iran did not buy the cease-fire for giving US/Israel more time to better prepare for the next war, but they bought time for their own nuclear weapon construction.

 +
 ---